 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 The amniotic sac is a thin but tough membrane that surrounds the baby while it develops inside the mother.
-It functions as a safe house that allows the embryo to grow undisturbed by external shocks as the sac is filled with amniotic fluid.
+It functions as a safe house that allows the embryo to grow undisturbed by external shocks, as the sac is filled with amniotic fluid.
 This fluid acts as a cushion and also provides the foetus with space to move around during its early development.

 What is Amniotic Band Syndrome?

 While the amniotic sac is relatively safe, there are instances when this sanctuary for the foetus becomes dangerous.
-This is because there are instances when the fibrous strands present in the sac entangle the foetus and is known as ABS.
+This is because there are instances when the fibrous strands present in the sac entangle the foetus, and this is known as ABS.
 Unfortunately, there is no definitive cause that has been discovered for ABS.
 However, there are multiple theories that have been put forward, two of which have gained traction.

 Alternative Names of ABS Disease

 Some of the other names that the disease is known as include:

 The likelihood of ABS is rare with an incidence rate of 1 in 1200 live births to 1 in 15000 live births.
 As genetics is ruled out, the possibility of a second pregnancy leading to ABS is minimal, making it even rarer.